Skip to content

 Does Northeast Wisconsin Technical College Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-Northeast Wisconsin Technical College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.85%, in line with strong performers nationally.
+Northeast Wisconsin Technical College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.85%, in line with strong performers nationally.
 About 7.6% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 11.2% go on to reach the top of the income ladder.
-The median family income of students sits near $74,500, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $74,500, a snapshot of the campus's socioeconomic mix.

 Social Capital